Charli Collier: Personal life

 Collier is the daughter of Ponda and the late Elliott Collier.
-She has a brother, Casey, who plays football for the University of Southern California.
+She has a brother, Casey, who played football for the University of Southern California.
 Her mother played basketball at Southwestern University and her father played basketball at Eastern Montana College.

 Collier is interested in pursuing a career in sports broadcasting following her playing career.
-Collier has hosted her own online show in preparation for her future career, and has interviewed high-profile guests like Kevin Durant of the Phoenix Suns.
+Collier has hosted her own online show in preparation for her future career, and has interviewed high-profile guests like Kevin Durant of the Houston Rockets.

 Growing up, Collier's family was friends with Retha Swindell, the University of Texas' all-time career rebounds leader and the first African-American woman to play basketball for the Longhorns.
 Collier interviewed Swindell for Longhorn Network during the 2020 season to discuss their common bond.